tylerswartz/ba_fewd/README.md

 Next, generate a model for devise.
 This will hold the user table. `rails generate devise user`.
 Then `rake db:migrate`.

+It is important to restart your rails server after loading a new gem. `rails s`.
+Rails doesn't automatically load the new methods from a gem.

 Now, add login links to the homepage.html.erb.
 ```
 <% if user_signed_in? %>